acra5y/n-dilation-computer/README.md

 # n-dilation-computer

+_Simple microservice to compute a unitary N dilation of a given contraction matrix built by a golang beginner.
+It was built on `go version go1.11.1`_

 This project is licensed under the terms of the MIT license.

-Simple microservice to compute a unitary N dilation of a given contraction matrix built by a golang beginner.
-It was built on `go version go1.11.1`

-If you stumbled across this and are interested, found an bug or have another idea how to contribute, feel free to open an issue or a pull request.
+If you stumbled across this and are interested, found a bug or have another idea how to contribute, feel free to open an issue or a pull request.

 The recipe to calculate the dilation follows the theory mentioned by Béla Szőkefalvi-Nagy in "Analyse harmonique des opérateurs de l'espace de Hilbert" (1967).
 The matrix square root needed for the dilation is calculated using the Exponential Method for Matrices.